haris051/FinancialAidAllocationTool-.Net/README.md

 4. copy the Schema Script and run on SQL Server
 5. Copy the Data Script and run on Sql Server
 6. Copy the FAAT_APP_Comments Script and run on the sql Server
+7. Run the Solution File on Visual Studio
+8. !
+The domain of this project was ARID (BIIT)